-Instead of depreciating property under GDS (line 19), you can make an irrevocable election with respect to any classification of property for any tax year to use ADS.
+Instead of depreciating property under GDS (line 19), you can make an irrevocable election for any classification of property for any tax year to use ADS.
 For residential rental and nonresidential real property, you can make this election separately for each property.
+You may make this election by completing line 20 of Form 4562.